 The subject of Section 2 on Offline Data Processing Requirements is referred to as the Package or Offline Package.
-This is intended as a set of tools or programs, believed adequate for ALMA reductions, and used by observers for science and by ALMA staff for reductions upon which the behavior of the system will be judged.
+This is intended as a set of tools or programs, believed adequate for ALMA reductions, and used by observers and archive users for science and by ALMA staff for array testing and monitoring.
 It may consist of packages provided by different groups, with transitions provided to integrate them into a single suite.
 It may be that more than one Package fulfills the requirements of Section 2 and thus can be considered as suitable for ALMA processing.
 The requirements will state that the Package will be available for installation on the observer's own computer systems as well as present at ALMA centers.